DonDuane R. K. Jones

 |In just over a decade with Scorpio Theatre, Darren has been a stage manager, a lighting/sound op, and a props master... just to name a few.
 For this show, he had the opportunity to delve into the world of set design.
 Being able to utilize the old brick and wood of the performance space made the design that much easier.
 Enjoy the show, and hopefully the set brings you to where you need to be.|

 |Daisy is proud to be a part of another great Scorpio show.
 From working as a lighting op, an ASM, a Stage Manager to the company’s Executive Producer, she’s been involved in many aspects of many wonderful shows with this merry band of misfits.
 Thank you to a great cast and crew for all your hard work!|

-James Ravenhill (Light Design)
+James Ravenhill (Lighting Design)

-|James is excited to be back for his third production with Scorpio Theatre.
-Previous credits include Next To Normal (Cappuccino Musical Theatre); Conventional Lunacy, Zastrozzi (Scorpio Theatre); The Field, The Weir (Liffey Players Drama Society), Sarah and the Dinosaur, Shadowlands (Fire Exit Theatre), Jekyll and Hyde, Little Shop of Horrors (Front Row Centre Players).|
+|James is glad to be working with Scorpio Theatre again.
+Previous credits include Next To Normal (Cappuccino Musical Theatre), Conventional Lunacy, Zastrozzi (Scorpio Theatre), The Field, The Weir (Liffey Players Drama Society), Sarah and the Dinosaur, Shadowlands (Fire Exit Theatre), Jekyll and Hyde, Little Shop of Horrors (Front Row Centre Players)|

-Anastasia St. Amand (Fight Choreography)
+Anastasia St. Amand (Intimacy Director)